amogh1216/cse15l-lab-reports/lab2.md

 ## Part 3 - Something I Learned

 I learned that making a server is a lot easier than I thought.
 I didn't know most of the functionality is abstracted and we don't have to do any very tehcnical work in setting up the network.
-These servers also centralize operations made by anyone who has access to the server on the web.
-We can run multiple operations at the same time from different devices and the server keeps track of it.
+These servers also centralize operations made by anyone who has access to the server on the web, so we can run multiple operations at the same time from different devices and the server keeps track of it.